dalenguyen/urls-checker/readme.md

-# URLs Checker
+# URLs / Images Checker

-Get all urls from a page, then check whether all the urls is working or not.
+Get all urls from a page - including images, then check whether all the urls is working or not.

 ## Getting started